Simple 10 Minute Cantaloupe Salad with Mozzarella

-Enjoy the refreshing and vibrant flavors of this cantaloupe salad, a perfect blend of juicy cantaloupe, crisp greens, mint, couscous and creamy mozzarella.
-This cantaloupe salad recipe comes together quickly and stores well.
+This cantaloupe salad with mozzarella offers refreshing and vibrant flavors in a dish ready in 10 minutes!
+A perfect blend of juicy cantaloupe, crisp greens, mint, couscous and creamy mozzarella make this cantaloupe salad recipe one you’ll want to make over and over.

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here about our Disclaimer and Privacy Page.

-Basically, add anything and everything you want to this cantaloupe mint salad and it’ll be a hit.
+Cantaloupe pairs beautifully with greens, other fruits, cheeses, grains and more.
+Add anything and everything you want to this cantaloupe mint salad and it’ll be a hit!

 I was recently looking for cantaloupe salad recipes for a birthday party we were attending, but nothing resonated with me.